InvestEngine Review (2026):

 TL;DR

-- UK investors who want a fee-efficient ETF-only portfolio.
+- UK investors who want a fee-efficient ETF-only portfolio in an ISA or SIPP.

-- Anyone who wants a Stocks and Shares ISA with no platform fee on DIY.
+- Anyone who wants a Stocks and Shares ISA with 0% platform fee on the DIY account.

 - UK-only: not available to EU or international investors.